Information for Recruiters

 Experiential learning is at the core of the Trinity MBA and our in-depth company projects ensure that our students have a unique, first-hand opportunity to apply what they have learnt in real-world global and local business settings.
 Through this process candidates hone both managerial and leadership skills to the extent that they are ready to make a strong and insightful contribution to any organisation they join upon graduation.

-Whether your company is recruiting from the Trinity MBA programme for the first-time or you’re one of our long-standing corporate partners, please keep in touch with Ruth O’Leary (School of Business Career Development Officer) by email (firstname.lastname@example.org) or phone (01-8964256) so that we can keep you on our mailing list and offer you additional services, such as:
+Whether your company is recruiting from the Trinity MBA programme for the first-time or you’re one of our long-standing corporate partners, please keep in touch with Ruth O’Leary (School of Business Career Development Officer) by email (firstname.lastname@example.org) or phone (01-8964256).

 - Identification of candidates to meet your specific needs